 These Chipotle Black Bean Burgers are the absolute BEST homemade veggie burger.
-Filled with peppers, onions, adobe sauce, and spices, they’re a healthy vegetarian option the whole family will love.
+Filled with peppers, onions, adobo sauce, and spices, they're a healthy vegetarian option the whole family will love.

 Here's the thing: I have tried a LOT of veggie burgers over the years.
 Homemade, store-bought, fresh, frozen, you name it.
 Some of them blow me away with their meaty texture, savory flavor, and stellar nutrition profile.
 Others leave a lot to be desired (and moreover, leave me hungry).

 However these homemade black bean burgers trump every one I have tried in the past.
 They're incredibly hearty with rich depth of flavor and a smoky backbone.
 Both vegetarians and omnivores will go nuts for them, and they may even entice the more picky eaters.

 And perhaps the best part of all is that they are freezer-friendly!
 So feel free to double up the batch and reheat them any time the burger craving strikes.
 (Which, for this gal, is about once a week.)
 Because truly, what is more satisfying that a towering, fully-stacked burger with all the fixings?

 These homemade black bean burgers come together in right around 45 minutes.
 The prep work is simple with no food processor or heavy artillery needed.
 Here's how it's done:

 Step 1: Sauté the Peppers and Onions

 To start, cook the peppers and onion in olive oil until soft.
 I love using red bell pepper and red onion because their sweetness perfectly compliments the smoky spice.
 However, if you prefer, feel free to use an orange or yellow bell pepper, which have similar levels of sweetness.

 The next step is to mash about two-thirds of the black beans.
 I suggest using either a potato masher or the bottom of a measuring cup.
 You want to leave at least one-third of the beans whole, which will add texture of the patties.